rafatokairin/UEL/1COP005_algoritmos/lista_ordenada/README.md

 efficient ordered dynamic list that, upon program termination, inverts the pointers.

-*note: in this specific case, I am not accepting keys with the same value to ensure the most efficient search possible.
+*note: in this specific case, i'm not accepting keys with the same value to ensure the most efficient search possible.

 # 🇧🇷 basicamente: